openBackhaul/_PerformanceManagement/README.md

 Depending on the needs of the different consumers, different services for data provisioning can be exposed.
 While devices only provide raw data, implementing (simple) aggregations or formulas would also be possible if needed.

+#### Data gathering
+In the first step data will only be gathered in periodic intervals and be stored for a configured retention period.
+In later iterations there can also be improvements for checking and ensuring data completeness.